CEG-TU-Delft/africarain-docs/docs/source/index.rst

 The African Rainfall Project: High resolution (1km) weather modeling at continental scale thanks to the World Community Grid
 ============================================================================================================================

-The African Rainfall Project derives accurate rainfall estimates over Sub-Saharan Africa, with the help of a high-resolution (1km) application of the Weather Research and Forecasting Model (WRF).
+The African Rainfall Project derives accurate rainfall estimates over Sub-Saharan Africa, with the help of a high-resolution (1km) application of the Weather Research and Forecasting Model (WRF) running on the IBM World Community Grid (WCG).

 Simulation data are made available for reuse under a __ license.
 For more information about the project and how to access the data, please see below.